-Raise your hand if you’re well overdue for a date night with your lover.
+Raise your hand if you’re well overdue for a date night with your love.
 Thought so!
 But you’re tired of the same old, same old?
 You’re not alone.
 Rather than another night of Netflix and chill, maybe try having a date night that taps into your specific love language.

 Your love language is the way that you prefer to give and receive love.
 There are five different love languages, and you might find that you have more than one that fits you.
 The love languages are words of affirmation, acts of service, receiving gifts, quality time, and physical touch.

 The goal is to try and speak your partner’s love language so that they get and feel the love from you in a way that meets their needs.
 Creating a date around you or your partners love language is a great way to make sure it will tap into the specific desires of love, affection, and intimacy.
-Below are date ideas that you can steal from us (we won’t tell!) that are connected to each specific love language.
+Below are 20 date ideas that you can steal from us (we won’t tell!) that are connected to each specific love language.

 Words of Affirmation

 - Karaoke night—sing their favorite song or a song that reminds you of your relationship.

 - Poetry reading—write a thoughtful poem about your partner and share it with them privately or at a reading.

 - Scrabble—play only using words that describe your partner or your relationship.

 Acts of Service

 - Homemade dinner—head to the kitchen and whip up their favorite meal.
 Bonus points if you include dessert.

 - Cooking class—whether you’re a great cook or need a little help, a cooking class is a great way to learn a new skill together.

 - Rock climbing—you’ll need all the encouragement you can get to climb that wall.
 Why not do it together?

 - Weekend getaway—sometimes the best way to spend more time together is to get out of town, even if it’s just to a nearby city or the next state over.

-- Haunted house— when your partner gets scared, they’ll most likely grab your hand or hold on to you.
+- Haunted house—When your partner gets scared, they’ll most likely grab your hand or hold on to you.
 Score!

 - Ice skating—We’re no Kristi Yamaguchi, and we bet you aren’t either.
 Holding on to your partner is essential for skating and not falling.